AMR Industry Alliance Round-Up, Issue No.1, June 2019

 Please let us know of any upcoming events which you would like to see included in this Alliance Round-Up.
 Contributions, suggestions and comments from AMR Industry Alliance members are welcome.

-For all communications, please contact the Secretariat Lead, Magdalena Babinska, email: M.Babinska@AMRIndustryAlliance.org.
+For all communications, please contact the Head of the Secretariat, Magdalena Babinska, email: M.Babinska@AMRIndustryAlliance.org.